natenka/pyneng-book-en/docs/source/book/15_module_re/match_object.rst

 groupdict()
 ^^^^^^^^^^^

-The groupdict() method returns a dictionary in which the keys are group names and the values are corresponding lines:
+Method groupdict() returns a dictionary in which keys are group names and values are corresponding lines:

 .. code:: python